 Pricing starts at $59.95, which is very reasonable compared to other frameworks available in the market.
 Plus $20 if you want a child theme.

-I bought the StudioPress PRO Plus package which gives you Genesis framework and access to all the current & future child themes.
-The current price of the package is $349.95, which is good considering other themes such as Thesis, Pagelines and Michal’s most recent Get Noticed theme.
+I bought the StudioPress PRO Plus package which is what I recommend you get, as it gives you access to all the current and future child themes (along with the Genesis framework).
+The current price of the package is $349.95, which is much better considering the pricing structure of other premium themes like Thesis 2.0, Pagelines, and Get Noticed.

-If you’re not a developer and want to use the theme on one or two sites, than better go with the framework + child theme package.
-It will cost you around $80 plus you can use that theme on as many sites as you want.
+If you’re not a developer and want to use the theme on one or two sites, then better go with the framework + child theme package.
+It will cost you around $80 plus you can use the theme on as many sites as you like.

-You can always purchase the additional child themes without having to pay for the framework.
-If you’re good at designing themes, than go for the basic framework which will come for $59.95!
+You can always purchase additional child themes without having to pay for the framework.
+If you are good at building custom child themes, then go with the basic framework as it will only cost you $59.95.

 Installing the Theme

-The process is pretty much straight forward, install the theme and activate it.
-Next install the child theme and activate it.
-Once you have installed both the framework and child theme, you’re good to go.
+The process is pretty much straight forward, install the theme, and activate it.
+Next install the child theme and activate it, as well.
+That’s all.
+You are good to .

-Don’t be surprised, if you don’t find a fancy options page, most of the frameworks come with a big fancy box (a drop down or settings page).
-When, I first started using the Genesis, I didn’t expected to see a simple options page, which is one of the things that I like about this framework.
+Don’t be surprised, if you don’t find a fancy options page, most of the frameworks come with a big fancy box (a drop down or settings page), but this one doesn’t.
+When, I first started using the Genesis, I didn’t expected to see a simple options page, which is one of the things that I like most about this framework.